Youngin9210/JS-Code-Quiz/README.md

 ## Description

-This webpage uses DOM munipulation to generate random passwords based on criteria selected by the user.
-The criteria is selected using a series of prompts and confirms after the "Generate Password" button has been clicked.
+This webpage uses DOM munipulation and Web API's to create a JavaScript coding quiz and saving the results to localStorage.

 Check it out here https://youngin9210.github.io/JS-Code-Quiz/